Counseling Content Providers in the Digital Age (w/CD)

 • Prepares media and entertainment attorneys to handle the complexities of pre-broadcast review.

 • Presents and discusses the major torts that define this field

 • Discusses practices used by media lawyers to handle the potential legal challenges of creating and distributing content

 • Provides advice from practitioners in the field on dealing with sensitive issues in the media

 Counseling Content Providers in the Digital Age was written and edited by experienced media law attorneys from California and New York.
-This book is invaluable to attorneys entering the field of pre-publication review as well as anyone responsible for vetting the content of their client's or their firm's Website.
+This book is invaluable to attorneys entering the field of pre-publication review as well as anyone responsible for vetting the content of a client's or firm's website.

 View Table of Contents and Author Bios

 Kathleen Conkey, Esq.; Elissa D. Hecker, Esq.; Pamela C. Jones, Esq.: Editors

 You may also be interested in ...